-In order to verify the validity of the certificate, Relying Parties must check that:
+In order to verify the validity of the signature created by a Certificate, Relying Parties must check that:

-- $\sqrt{}$ The validity period of the certificate has begun and has not expired. - $\sqrt{}$ The certificate is correctly chained to a HARICA Subordinate CA Certificate that chains to one of HARICA's publicly trusted Root CA Certificates. - $\sqrt{}$ The certificate was not revoked for any reason when the signing operation occurred. - $\sqrt{}$ Subject identification matches the details that the signer presents. - $\sqrt{}$ The usage of the certificate matches the intended usage it was issued for, by HARICA. - $\sqrt{}$ They abide by the terms and the conditions as described in the present CP/CPS.
+- $\sqrt{}$ The certificate was within its validity period. - √ The certificate is correctly chained to a HARICA Subordinate CA Certificate that chains to one of HARICA's publicly trusted Root CA Certificates.

+- √ The certificate was not revoked for any reason when the signing operation occurred. - $\sqrt{}$ Subject identification matches the details that the signer presents. - √ The usage of the certificate matches the intended usage it was issued for, by HARICA. - $\sqrt{}$ The terms and conditions as described in the present CP/CPS are fulfilled.